AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

 Feature: User Registration

   Scenario: Successful registration
-    Given the admin is on the registration form
-    And all fields are completed
+    Given the administrator is on the registration form When all required fields are completed and the form is submitted Then the system creates the account
-    When the admin submits the form
-    Then the system creates the account in Supabase Auth And shows a success message
+    And a success message is displayed

   Scenario: Duplicate email
-    Given an account with that email already exists When the admin tries to register the user
-    Then the system shows "This email is already registered"
+    Given an account with that email already exists in the system When the administrator attempts to register a new user with that email Then the system displays the message "This email is already registered"

   Scenario: Empty fields
-    Given the admin leaves any field empty
-    When the form is submitted
+    Given the administrator leaves one or more fields empty When the form is submitted
-    Then the system highlights the missing fields and shows validation messages
+    Then the system highlights the missing fields
+    And displays a validation message for each empty field
 ```

 ---